RasmusUK/Master-Thesis/Evaluation/Tasks.md

       .Build();
     ```
 3. Register the event sourcing services
-  Still in `Startup.cs`, register the framework with the DI container:
+  Still in `Startup.cs` inside `ConfigureServices`, register the framework with the DI container:
     ```csharp
     using EventSourcingFramework.Infrastructure.DI;